helm/charts/stable/heapster/README.md

 | `command`                             | Commands for heapster pod           | "/heapster --source=kubernetes.summary_api:''     |
 | `resizer.enabled`                     | If enabled, scale resources         | true                                              |

-Below table only applicable if `resizer.enabled` is `true`.
+The table below is only applicable if `resizer.enabled` is `true`.
 More information on resizer can be found [here](https://github.com/kubernetes/contrib/blob/master/addon-resizer/README.md).

 | Parameter                             | Description                         | Default                                           |
 |---------------------------------------|-------------------------------------|---------------------------------------------------|